Chitra2409/Working-with-VMWare-Workstation/README.md

 ## Overview

 Welcome to the VMware Workstation Experiments Repository!
 This repository contains experiments, configurations, and scripts related to VMware Workstation.
 Whether you're a beginner exploring virtualization or an experienced user looking for advanced configurations, you'll find useful content here.
-You will
+You will find pdfs

 ## Introduction